zarina-n/skyvito/README.md

 ##### Product page

-- [x] Contains the price, name and description of the products, phone number and name of the seller.
+- [x] Contains the price, name, description of the product, phone number, and name of the seller.
 - [x] Also contains users' reviews of the product.
-- [x] Authorized user can edit or delete his/her products.
+- [x] Authorized user can edit or delete their products.

 ##### Seller's page

-- [x] Information about the seller: avatar, name, surname, city, date of placement of the first add.
+- [x] Information about the seller: avatar, name, surname, city, date of placement of the first ad.
 - [x] Button to display the seller's phone number.
-- [x] List of all products of the seller.
+- [x] List of all products by the seller.

 ##### Product reviews popup